scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Most people lack the discipline to carry out this kind of learning because they have to schedule the time to do the follow-up sessions.
 Instead, we anticipate that most people will take these quizzes several times in a half hour before they spend many hours utilizing the commands.
-For example, Talon Voice has an alphabet mapped to voice triggers.
-The designers of this alphabet selected single-syllable words to ease the use of the alphabet.
-Recalling this kind of information can be quite difficult, but by taking the quiz 10 times, you can build up the knowledge in a single day.
-Recall of the alphabet will depend on how frequently it is used subsequently.
 If that use occurs on subsequent days, then recall of the alphabet will be reinforced, and it may not be necessary to take the quiz again.

 ### Voice In Plus

-Voice In is a plug-in for Google Chrome and Microsoft Edge web browsers that uses the language model built into these web browsers.
+Voice In is a plug-in for Google Chrome and Microsoft Edge web browsers that uses the Google API.
 The plug-in operates in most text areas of web pages.
 These text areas include those of web-based email packages and online sites that support distraction-free writing.
-These text areas also include the markdown and code cells of Jupyter notebooks.
+These text areas also include the Markdown and code cells of Jupyter notebooks.
 Voice In also works in various plain text documents opened in Jupyter Lab for online writing.
 Obviously, Voice In will not work in standalone applications that support the editing of Jupyter notebooks, such as the Jupyter Lab app, the nteract app, and external text editors, such as VS Code, that support the editing of Jupyter notebooks.

 After Voice-In Plus is activated, it will listen for words for 3 minutes before automatically shutting down.
-It is very accurate with a word error rate that is well below 2\%.
+It is very accurate with a word error rate that is well below 10\%.
 It can pick out words in spite of background ambient noise, such as traffic or bird songs.
 The language model is quite robust in that dictation can be performed out without the use of an external microphone.
 For example, the built-in microphone available in the MacBook Pro laptop computer is sufficient.
 In contrast, other VSR software requires high-quality external microphones.
 The need to use an external microphone imposes a motivational barrier.

-Because of the way the system is set up to utilize the browser's language model, there is not much of a latency issue.
+Because of the way the system is set up to utilize the Google API, there is not much of a latency issue.
 The spoken words' transcriptions occur nearly in real-time; there is only a minor lag.
-The program can generally keep up with dictation at moderate speed for at least several paragraphs, whereas competing systems tend to quit after one paragraph.
+The program can generally keep up with dictation occurring at a moderate pace for at least several paragraphs, whereas competing systems tend to quit after one paragraph.
-The program tends to hallucinate only when the dictation has occurred at high speed because then it starts to fall behind.
+The program tends to hallucinate only when the dictation has occurred at high speed because the transcribing falls behind.
+As a result, the user has to pay attention to the progress of the transcription.
+If the transcription halts, it is best to deactivate the plugin, activate it, and resume the dictation.
 Great care has to be taken to pronounce the first word of the sentence loudly such that it will be recorded; otherwise, this first word will likely not be recorded.
 This problem is most acute when there has been a pause in the dictation.

-The software does not automatically insert punctuation.
+The software does not automatically insert punctuation marks.
-The user has to vocalize the name of the punctuation that they desire.
+The user has to vocalize the name of the punctuation mark that they want inserted.
 These also have to utilize a built-in new-line command to start new lines.
 The user has to develop the habit of using this command if they write one sentence per line.
-This ladder form of writing is very useful for first drafts because it greatly eases the shuffling of the order of sentences during rewriting.
+This latter form of writing is very useful for first drafts because it greatly eases the shuffling of the order of sentences during rewriting.
 This form of writing is also very compatible with Virgin control systems like git because the changes can be tracked more easily by line number.

 The program can sometimes be unresponsive.